Reg Ansett: Challenges in the 1970s

 In 1972, Peter Abeles' Thomas Nationwide Transport launched a takeover bid for Ansett Transport Industries.
 This bid was thwarted with the assistance of Victorian Premier Sir Henry Bolte.
 This was due to both a longstanding friendship between Bolte and Reg Ansett.
 Moreover, Bolte was keen to save a Victorian company from being taken over by a NSW firm.
 After Bolte's retirement, he would become a director of Ansett Transport Industries.

-His views on women in aviation were widely viewed as sexist.
+Ansett's views on women in aviation were widely viewed as sexist.
 He once described stewardesses over 30 as old boilers and claimed that women were unsuitable to be pilots because of their menstrual cycles.
 In 1978, Deborah Wardley took the company to the Victorian Equal Opportunity Board for discrimination.
 Wardley was a charter pilot who claimed that she was better qualified to be hired than other male pilots that had been hired.
 Ansett claimed that they hadn't discriminated against her because she was a woman but because she had the potential to fall pregnant.
-On 29 June 1979, the Equal Opportunity Board ruled in favour of Wardley and directed that Ansett Airlines should recruit her at the next intake.
+On 29 June 1979, the Equal Opportunity Board ruled in favor of Wardley and directed that Ansett Airlines should recruit her at the next intake.
 Ansett delayed its training intake and appealed to the Supreme Court of Victoria but the appeal was dismissed.
 Ansett appealed the Supreme Court decision to the High Court of Australia in October 1979, but employed Wardley pending the outcome of the case.
 The High Court dismissed Ansett's appeal in March 1980.

 In late 1979, Abeles and Rupert Murdoch launched a successful takeover of Ansett Transport Industries.
 Under the new management structure, Abeles and Murdoch would be joint managing directors with Reg Ansett as chairman.
 Murdoch would take over ATV-0 and merge with Ten-10 in Sydney to effectively give him control of what is now the Ten Network.
 Abeles would merge the freight operations with TNT and run the airline.

 In 1980, Ansett sold TVQ-0 to a joint venture between petrol company Ampol and Sydney radio station 2SM.